 1. Remove The Affected Leaves

-If you see the fungal problem on your Snake plant leaves, it’s better to remove the leaves entirely.
+If you see a fungal problem on your Snake plant leaves, it's better to remove the leaves entirely.

 It could be a Red Spot or Brown Spot on the leaves.

 But the best way to tackle this issue is to remove the affected leaf from the plant.

 This way, you will prevent the fungus from spreading all across your plant.